The Crying Game: Production

 Neil Jordan first drafted the screenplay in the mid-1980s under the title The Soldier's Wife, but shelved the project after a similar film was released.

-A 1931 short story by Frank O'Connor called Guests of the Nation, in which IRA soldiers develop a bond with their English captives, whom they are ultimately forced to kill, partly inspired the story.
+The screenplay was partly inspired by a 1931 short story by Frank O'Connor, "Guests of the Nation", in which IRA soldiers develop a bond with English hostages they are ultimately forced to kill.

 Jordan sought to begin production of the film in the early 1990s, but found it difficult to secure financing, as the script's controversial themes and his recent string of box office flops discouraged potential investors.
 Several funding offers from the United States fell through because the funders wanted Jordan to cast a woman to play the role of Dil, believing that it would be impossible to find an androgynous male actor who could pass as female.
 Derek Jarman eventually referred Jordan to Jaye Davidson, who was completely new to acting and was spotted by a casting agent while attending a premiere party for Jarman's film Edward II.
 Rea later said, "'If Jaye hadn't been a completely convincing woman, my character would have looked stupid'".

 The film went into production with an inadequate patchwork of funding, leading to a stressful and unstable filming process.
 The producers constantly searched for small amounts of money to keep the production going, and the unreliable pay left crew members disgruntled.
 Costume designer Sandy Powell had an extremely small budget to work with and ended up having to lend Davidson some of her own clothes to wear in the film, as the two happened to be the same size.

 The film was known as The Soldier's Wife for much of its production, but Stanley Kubrick, a friend of Jordan, counselled against the title, which he said would lead audiences to expect a war film.
 The opening sequence was shot in Laytown, County Meath, Ireland, and the rest in London and Burnham Beeches, Buckinghamshire, England.
 The bulk of the film's London scenes were shot in the East End, specifically Hoxton and Spitalfields.
 Dil's flat is in a building facing onto Hoxton Square, with the exterior of the Metro on nearby Coronet Street.
 Fergus's flat and Dil's hair salon are both in Spitalfields.
 Chesham Street in Belgravia was the location for the assassination of the judge, with the now-defunct Lowndes Arms pub just around the corner.

 The Crying Game includes full-frontal nudity on Davidson's part.